shawndeggans/cannabis-cultivation-maturity-model-v1/model/full-doc-v1/oxygen/developing/doc.md

 title: "People and Managing Oxygen and Oxygenation at Developing stage (Basic digitalization)"
 ---

+---
+layout: default
+title: "People and Managing Oxygen and Oxygenation at Developing stage (Basic digitalization)"
+---
 ### People and Managing Oxygen and Oxygenation at Developing stage (Basic digitalization)

 At the Developing stage (Basic digitalization) of managing Oxygen and Oxygenation in a cannabis cultivation facility, there is a shift towards adopting digital technology to streamline and optimize operations.
 Roles involved in managing oxygen and oxygenation at this stage include: